voi-api/voi-api.github.io/assets.md

 # Status page

-Find information about service performance and ongoing incidents on the Voi status page.
+Find information about service performance and ongoing and past incidents on the Voi status page.
 [Voi status page] (https://voitechnology.statuspage.io/).